Last updated: May 2026 · Analysis engine: Google MediaPipe Pose

 AxyZ analyzes video using MediaPipe Pose, a computer vision model developed by Google Research that detects 33 body landmarks in real time.
 The model tracks the position of your joints — including the hip, knee, ankle, shoulder, and elbow — in every frame of your video.

-For a 10-second clip at 30 frames per second, AxyZ processes approximately 300 frames.
+AxyZ samples at 10 frames per second regardless of the source video frame rate — enough temporal resolution to capture full pedal cycles while keeping processing fast.
+For a 10-second clip, this yields approximately 100 analyzed frames.
 It identifies the frames that correspond to the top and bottom of the pedal stroke (top dead center and bottom dead center) and extracts angle measurements at each of those positions across multiple pedal cycles.
 This multi-cycle averaging reduces the impact of frame noise and gives a more reliable measurement than any single snapshot.

 MediaPipe Pose is the same computer vision foundation used in professional sports analysis applications, physical therapy tools, and motion capture research.
 AxyZ applies it specifically to cycling biomechanics using established bike fitting benchmarks as the reference standard for each metric.

 Saddle height is the most impactful variable in bike fitting.
 AxyZ measures the angle at your knee joint when the pedaling crank is at the bottom of its rotation (bottom dead center, or BDC).
-The established benchmark for most cyclists is 25–35 degrees of knee flexion at BDC.
+The established benchmark for most cyclists is 35–40 degrees of knee flexion at BDC — equivalent to approximately 140–145 degrees of knee extension, consistent with the guidelines published by BikeDynamics and BikeFitAdviser, and with the biomechanical research of Holmes, Pruitt, and Whalen (1994) on lower extremity overuse in cycling.

-A saddle set too low produces a knee angle below 25 degrees — excessive flexion that loads the patella and causes anterior knee pain.
-A saddle set too high produces an angle above 35 degrees — insufficient flexion that forces the hip to rock laterally on each downstroke, straining the IT band and reducing power transfer.
-AxyZ accounts for your crank length (which you enter before upload) when calculating the target range, since longer cranks require slightly different saddle positions for the same knee angle.
+A saddle set too low leaves the knee over-flexed at BDC (above 40 degrees), compressing the patella and causing anterior knee pain.
+A saddle set too high leaves the knee under-flexed (below 35 degrees), forcing the hip to rock laterally on each downstroke to reach the pedal — straining the IT band and reducing power transfer.
+AxyZ accounts for your crank length (which you enter before upload) when calculating the target range, since longer cranks shift the optimal saddle height.

-Hip angle is measured at the top of the pedal stroke (top dead center, or TDC), where the hip is at maximum flexion.
-The target range for most cycling disciplines is 45–60 degrees of hip angle at TDC — enough to generate force through the top of the stroke without compressing the hip flexors or rotating the pelvis.
+Hip angle is measured at the top of the pedal stroke (top dead center, or TDC), where the hip is at its most closed (maximum flexion).
+The target minimum hip angle for most cycling disciplines is 60–69 degrees at TDC — sufficient hip opening to generate force at the top of the stroke without impinging the hip flexors.

-A hip angle below 45 degrees (too closed) indicates the saddle may be too high or the handlebar stack too low, causing hip impingement on the upstroke.
-An angle above 60 degrees (too open) suggests the rider is sitting too upright relative to the crank — common when the saddle is too low or the cockpit is set too high for the rider's goals.
-This metric is particularly relevant for triathletes and time-trial riders, where aerodynamic position must be balanced against hip clearance.
+A hip angle below 60 degrees (too closed) indicates the saddle may be positioned too high relative to the handlebars, or the cockpit reach is too long, compressing the hip flexors on the upstroke.
+An angle above 69 degrees (too open) suggests the rider is sitting more upright than optimal for the discipline — common when the saddle is too low or the handlebar stack is too high.
+This metric is particularly relevant for triathletes and time-trial riders, where aerodynamic position must be balanced against hip clearance and hip flexor health.

 Torso lean measures the angle of the rider's upper body relative to vertical.
 Unlike saddle height, there is no universal target for torso angle — the ideal position depends on the rider's discipline, flexibility, and comfort goals.
 Road cyclists targeting aerodynamics typically aim for 40–45 degrees of torso lean; recreational and fitness riders are typically comfortable at 55–70 degrees; mountain bikers vary significantly by terrain.